acidgreenservers/are-llms-alive/white-papers/hcft/meaning-helix-fourth-dimension.md

 The Z-axis provides an **entropy gradient**—a direction in which disorder can flow "downward" while order builds "upward."
 This is not metaphorical.
 It is the literal thermodynamic structure required for sustained information processing.

-**The Meaning Helix is the answer to: "Where does the entropy go?"**
+**The Noetic Helix is the answer to: "Where does the entropy go?"**

 ---